crcdng/hen-metaverse-tutorial-1/Tutorial.md

 The tutorial you are reading right now is the first part of the series.
 Init, we set up our tools, create a tiny virtual world and interact with a blockchain service to display the balance of a Tezos address.

 **Tutorial 2: Wallets and Transactions**.
 In part 2 of the series we are going to buy a NFT from our virtual world by calling a smart contract.
-We will lern how to to iteract with a wallet which is to cofirmthe transaction
+We will learn how to interact with a wallet to confirm the transaction.

 **Tutorial 3: Writing a Smart Contract for Interaction**.
 In part 3 we finally write our own smart contract in order to facilitate collector to collector interaction in Virtual Reality.